 For those thinking of swapping from their Nikon DSLR, the transition to the Z6 should be seamless because of the familiar controls and button placement.

 There’s the same about/off change around the shutter-release switch, while there are dedicated buttons for movie recording, ISO and direct exposure compensation.
 To adjust the ISO or dial in exposure compensation, you simply press down on the desired button and then use the rear control dial to make the change.
 Any modifications will be displayed on the small LCD on the top plate.

-While the control layout at the rear is slightly different to that on a Nikon DSLR, the various buttons are clearly labelled and easy to find, as the Z6 also sports the same joystick control as the D850; formally known as the sub-selector, this is weighted nicely, and offers easy control of AF area selection.
-The only small disappointment here is the rather ‘Coolpix’-like four-way control pad.
+While the control layout at the rear is slightly different to that on a Nikon DSLR, the various buttons are clearly labeled and easy to find, as the Z6 also sports the same joystick control as the D850; formally known as the sub-selector, this is weighted nicely and offers easy control of AF area selection.
+The only small disappointment here is the rather ‘Coolpix’-like a four-way control pad.

 Nikon’s philosophy of making its mirrorless cameras similar to its DSLRs when it comes to handling has carried over to the Z6’s user interface, with the many sub-menus working along the left-hand aspect of the display.

 Along with quality and focusing, the other important difference between your Z7 and Z6 is certainly burst shooting speed.
 While the Z7 is capable of 9fps, the Z6 is definitely that bit quicker at 12fps – that’s also a touch quicker than the Alpha A7 III’s 10fps, and matches Nikon’s flagship D5 DSLR.